-\textbf{Baselines. } \textbf{Zero-shot:} Pretrained VLODs are used for inference with no TTA~\citep{groundingdino,yoloworld}. \textbf{Test-Time Prompt Tuning (TPT):} We adapt TPT~\citep{tpt} from classification to OD by optimizing only the text prompt vectors at test time.
-Candidate boxes are selected using entropy, and a marginal-entropy objective is minimized on those proposals. \textbf{Visual Prompt Tuning (VPT):} Following the TPT pipeline, we optimize only visual prompts~\citep{vpt}.
-Visual prompting is effective for modality adaptation~\citep{modprompt}. \textbf{DPE:} We adapt DPE~\citep{dpe} to OD by maintaining per-class text/visual cache memory constructed from high-confidence proposals.
-At test time, only the residual cache parameters are adapted using a marginal-entropy objective combined with a cache-contrastive loss. \textbf{Adapter Tuning:} We adapt lightweight bottleneck adapters using the TENT objective~\citep{tent}.
-This removes dependence on specific model parameters and allows a fair comparison with our method.
+\textbf{Baselines. } \textbf{Zero-shot:} Pretrained VLODs are used directly for inference without any adaptation~\cite{groundingdino,yoloworld}. \textbf{Test-Time Prompt Tuning (TPT):} We adapt TPT~\cite{tpt} from classification to OD by optimizing only text prompt vectors at test time.
+Candidate boxes are selected based on entropy, and a marginal-entropy objective is minimized over those proposals. \textbf{Visual Prompt Tuning (VPT):} Following the TPT pipeline, we optimize only visual prompts~\cite{vpt}.
+Visual prompting has been shown to be effective for modality adaptation~\cite{modprompt}. \textbf{DPE:} We adapt DPE~\cite{dpe} to OD by maintaining per-class text and visual caches constructed from high-confidence proposals.
+At test time, only the residual cache parameters are updated using a marginal-entropy objective combined with a cache-contrastive loss. \textbf{Adapter Tuning:} We adapt lightweight bottleneck adapters using the Tent objective~\cite{tent}.
+This removes dependence on model-specific prompt parameters and provides a fairer comparison with our method. \\

-\textbf{Implementation Details. } We use the official YW implementation~\citep{yoloworld} and the MMDetection implementation of GD~\citep{groundingdino}.
-Unless stated otherwise, YW-small and GD-Tiny are used.
-We report AP using the COCO API~\citep{lin2014microsoft}.
-Each experiment uses a batch size of 1 and a single adaptation step.
-We set $\gamma=1.1$, $\rho=0.25$, $M=600$, and $\lambda=0.3$ for YW and $\lambda=0.1$ for GD.
-We use Conv-Adapters~\citep{convadapter} in YW with reduction $=4$ and kernel $=3$, and MLP Adapter~\citep{adapter} in GD with reduction $r=16$ (see \Cref{sec:adapter_info} for details).
+\textbf{Implementation Details. } We report AP using the COCO API~\cite{lin2014microsoft}.
+Unless stated otherwise, we use YW-Small and GD-Tiny.
+Each experiment uses a batch size of 1 and a single adaptation step to target real-time deployment settings.
+We set $\gamma=1.1$, $\rho=0.25$, $M=600$, and $\lambda=0.3$ for YW, and $\lambda=0.1$ for GD (see Supp. for hyperparameter sensitivity analysis).
+Due to architectural differences, we use Conv-Adapters~\cite{convadapter} in YW with a reduction factor of 4 and a kernel size of 3, and an MLP Adapter~\cite{adapter} in GD with a reduction factor of $r=16$ (see Supp. for details).
 We use $T=16$ GPT-generated prompts per class.
-Text embeddings are computed offline before adaptation for YW and during adaptation for GD.
-For a fair comparison, we keep all other hyperparameters identical to the ZS baseline.
+We use ChatGPT-5 to generate textual prompts with the instruction: ``Generate 16 prompts for each object category: $<\text{\textit{category list}}>$'' (see Supp. for examples of prompts).